: Upgrade/Downgrade Considerations

 SD-WAN IKEv2 Certificate-based Authentication Support

-The existing devices in the SD-WAN configuration will continue to use the pre-shared key (PSK) and would not automatically change to certificate-based authentication.
-If you want to change the authentication type to
+The existing devices in the SD-WAN configuration will continue to use the pre-shared key (PSK) and wouldn’t automatically change to certificate-based authentication.
+If you want to change the authentication type to certificate, follow these steps:

 • Delete the VPN cluster